justin-p/ansible-terraform-template/README.md

 ##### Example 4

 The example below defines five hosts split on two different cloud providers.
 Our previous stack on digitalocean and two additional mail servers on hetzner.
-Here we also set more options on our VMs, such as hostnames, regions and images.
+Here we also set more options on our VMs, such as hostnames, PTR, regions and images.

 ```yaml
 host_list: {